Ralim/IronOS/README.md

 # Flexible Soldering iron control Firmware

-*Please Note, this repo will likely be renaming soon to unire - See issue #639.
+*Please Note, this repo will likely be renaming soon to unire or IronOS - See issue [#639](https://github.com/Ralim/ts100/issues/639).
 Old links willcontinue to work, and should redirect.
 So dont panic :) This is just to better account for the newer soldeing irons being added.*

 Originally concieved as an alternative firmware for the TS100, this firmware has evolved into a complex soldering iron control firmware.